EGR314-Team205/EGR314-Team205/index.md

 ## Charter

--Utilize at least two different environmental sensors in our product -Create a low-cost solution suitable for a targeted consumer base -Measure and record environmental data
+-Utilize at least two different environmental sensors in our product

+-Create a low-cost solution suitable for a targeted consumer base

+-Measure and record environmental data

--Broadcast sensor data via MQTT protocol addition to our portfolio of engineering projects -Continue to build experience creating embedded systems and working in a team -Continue to improve time management skills throughout the project/semester -Express our passion for the environment and engineering
+-Broadcast sensor data via MQTT protocol addition to our portfolio of engineering project

+-Continue to build experience creating embedded systems and working in a team

+-Continue to improve time management skills throughout the project/semester

+-Express our passion for the environment and engineering

 ## Mission Statement